 Mediterranean Snacks Roasted Garlic Hummus + Sea Salt Lentil Crackers Tapaz 2 Go

 1 pouch, 250 calories, 12.5 g fat, 2.5 g saturated fat, 485 mg sodium, 27 g carbs, 6 g sugar, 7 g protein, 3 g fiber

 This gluten-free mini meal is comprised of crunchy lentil-based crackers and a flavorful, creamy hummus that’s packed with fiber.
 Enjoy this hunger-taming duo as a healthy road trip or mid-afternoon office healthy snack.

 Beanitos Original Black Bean Chips with Sea Salt

 1.5 oz, 140 calories, 7 g fat, 0.5 g saturated fat, 85 mg sodium, 15 g carbs, 5 g fiber, 0 g sugar, 5 g protein

 If no one told you these chips were made from navy beans, brown rice, oils and spices, you’d never be the wiser.
-This snack time favorite has a texture and flavor reminiscent of traditional crisps.
+This healthy snacks time favorite has a texture and flavor reminiscent of traditional crisps.
 The primary difference?
 Beanitos will fill you up without filling you out.
 Pair it with a bean dip to boost satiety even more.
 We like Desert Pepper’s black bean variety.